 Signs of a clogged baffle filter include reduced suction power, increased noise from the range hood motor, lingering cooking odors and smoke in the kitchen, or visible grease buildup that prevents light from passing through the filter.

-How long do baffle filters last?
+How long do baffle filters typically last with regular cleaning?

-With proper and consistent cleaning, baffle filters are very durable and can last for many years, often for the entire lifespan of the Range Hood itself.
+With proper and consistent cleaning, baffle filters are very durable and can last for many years, often for the entire lifespan of the range hood itself.
 They typically only need replacement if they become physically damaged or warped.

 No, it is strongly advised to avoid abrasive brushes, steel wool, or harsh chemicals like bleach.
 These can scratch, corrode, or damage the filter's surface, compromising its integrity and effectiveness.
 Stick to soft brushes or sponges and mild degreasing solutions.